 - Find an internship to get more experience.

 - Get your Accredited Farm Manager certified through the American Society of Farm Managers and Rural Appraisers if you have a bachelor’s degree and four years of experience.

 - Constantly improve your skills with continuing education.

 Farm managers are the head farmers, in charge of overseeing all the daily operation going-ons, inspecting the crops and animals, and running the machinery.
 At large farms, you will mostly do administration tasks such as the hiring and firing of the employees.
-The average salary is over $69K.

 - Experience: Work in an entry level position such as an assistant manager or management trainee.